 Keep conversation light

 It’s better to not go off topic.
 We keep our conversations simple and pleasant.
 We don’t talk about life choices or big decisions.
 She knows I’m doing well here and that I’m working towards a Dutch lifestyle.
 That’s it.
-I don’t even have my mother as a friend on Facebook.
+I didn’t even have her on my friends list when I had a Facebook.

 Don’t bring up the past